kailash-manasarovar/statement/docs/index.md

 ### A well-oiled sedated-rape-porn machine

-- The conservatory's [switcheroo scam running in 2022-2023](crimes/protagonists/vidal-sastre.md#four-distinct-men), me starring, was an efficient and very well-oiled machine.
+- The conservatory's [switcheroo-porn scam running in 2022-2023](crimes/protagonists/vidal-sastre.md#four-distinct-men), me starring, was an efficient and very well-oiled machine.
 - There must be countless victims young and old; many missing, presumably murdered.
 - I intend this police statement to help every last one of those victims, dead or alive.
-- I believe that [**every daily event**](timeline/2001-to-2010/2001.md) I detail in the timeline of this police statement was videoed and broadcast to a porn-addict and vile misogynist online community as a kind of "show" which explains the townsfolk's total insanity and has also made criminal gangs very rich.
+- I believe that [every daily event](timeline/2001-to-2010/2001.md) I detail in the timeline of this police statement was videoed and broadcast to a porn-addict and vile misogynist online community as a kind of "show" which explains the townsfolk's total insanity and has also made criminal gangs very rich.
 - This is, essentially, why I'm so famous.
 - I believe that millions of porn-addicts around the world were, and maybe still are, betting on the outcome for me; madness, suicide, murder, more sedated-rape, etc.
 - I was/am in a kind of Truman Show, except "Truman" is a targeted individual, usually a woman but not always, probably often child student of the conservatory, and us "Trumans" are expected to die by suicide or serious ill health from poisoning, or go quite mad from the relentless mental torture, or be outright murdered if we're made of tougher stuff, and none have never escaped.